TW-ASMP/EIW/README.md

 In every project, the consultant also needs to represent a class of assets that are not being changed by the project - these are assets on the branch of the asset hierarchy that fall within the scope of the consultant's project.
 For example, if the consultant redesigns the HVAC equipment of Building-A, it is responsible for re-specifying Building-A's HVAC system asset hierarchy.
 In its specification, the consultant must rebuild the complete hierarchy, including several original air handlers that the project will not change.
 This is analogous to the consultant's responsibility to represent the same air handler in the revised drawings.

-## Consultant: Indicating Requirement for Further Asset Specification
+## Indicating Requirement for Further Asset Specification

+> Audience: Consultant

 TW collects additional technical specifications for approximately a dozen asset classes, including pump, motor, and valve.
 While most of this information is entered by the contractor, the consultant must indicate, in each row, where additional specifications must be entered.
 The following is an example of a consultant indicating, with the word "yes" under a class name, that further technical specifications on a pump and the motor are required.